landon9720/Proseeo/README.md

   p attach ~/Desktop/foo/screenshot.jpg as screenshot2.jpg # file is copied into story dir as screenshot2.jpg p detach screenshot.jpg # removes it from the script state, but not the file system p attach new release_document.md # touches release_document.md in story dir. perhaps in the future support a with template keywoard

-i think the command line parser will work better if it takes the token stream as passed in as args

 release plan
   need version:text